rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 You may not prefer this approach if there is only one swappable section.
 However, it will be a clear choice if your app has more than one swappable section.

-## Distribute contents from a Promise component
+## Case 3: Distribute contents from a Promise component

 I don't know about you, but I really like using [vue-promised](https://github.com/posva/vue-promised).
 It helps me to not repeatedly create states for every single API request.
 However, it is not quite pleasant to use if you have multiple parts that depend on the promise state because the state is only accessible from within the `promised` component (scope slot).